 The course is assessed in three examinations, two hours each.

 WHO IS THE COURSE SUITABLE FOR?

-If you like keeping up to date with current affairs, have an interest in current crimes in society and want your knowledge and opinions to be transferred to the page, Law is for you!
+If you are confident with learning a lot of new content, enjoy keeping up to date with current affairs, have an interest in current crimes in society and want your knowledge and opinions to be transferred to the page, law is for you!

 WHAT CAN I DO WITH AN A-LEVEL IN LAW?

-A-level Law puts you in an excellent position to start your journey in becoming a Solicitor or a Barrister.
+A level law puts you in an excellent position to start your journey in becoming a solicitor or a barrister.
 However, the skills you will learn during the course are highly regarded by many employers so it is a good base for many career choices!
-The range of careers is vast but some examples include working for the Police, the Home Office and other Governmental institutions including European Institutions, the Immigration Service and the Armed Forces.
-It could even help you become a journalist or teacher!
+The range of careers is vast, but some examples include working for the police, the home office and other governmental institutions like the armed forces.

 WHAT WILL I STUDY?